“There are so many beaches to choose from I can’t decide where to stay to stay in Goa. How do I find the best beach in Goa for my trip?’

 There is also a lot of explore in between the beach resorts too, crumbling old forts, bustling markets, colourful villages, palm tree fringed paddy fields and white washed Portuguese churches, all with that special Goan charm and character.

 It’s quite easy to explore neighbouring beaches and towns but the distance between North Goa and South Goa is a few hours on the highway so you probably want to concentrate on one area at a time, or perhaps stay one week enjoying all the action in North Goa and then another week chilling in the South to get the best of both worlds.

-So the answer to “Which is the best beach in Goa?” really depends on what you are looking for.
-Here's my opinion:-
+The answer to “Which is the best beach in Goa?” really depends on what you are looking for, there’s something for everyone.

 The Most Beautiful Beaches in Goa